ALEXANDER ARMAND RIBEIRO NALLY

 Candidate for Juris Doctor '20 & Master of Science in Law and Public Policy '18

 In 2014, Alex joined the Massachusetts Commission on Lesbian, Gay, Bisexual, Transgender, Queer & Questioning (LGBTQ) Youth where they are a Vice Chair and oversee the Safe Schools Program for LGBTQ Students, as well as the drafting of state agency policy recommendations.
-Alex continues to also serve as the liaison between the Commission and the Department of Higher Education where Alex and the Department have developed sexual violence prevention regulations that protect trans and gender non-conforming youth on public college campuses.
+Alex continues to also serve as the liaison between the Commission and the Department of Higher Education where Alex and the Department have developed sexual violence prevention best practices for college campuses that protect trans and gender non-conforming students.